Updated with 2017 Changes

 Reviews of My Workbook

-The Chicago Tribune ran a review of my workbook on May 3, 2013.
-The article states, "He knows how to avoid common mistakes people make regarding applying for Social Security benefits.
+The Chicago Tribune ran a review of my workbook that states, "He knows how to avoid common mistakes people make regarding applying for Social Security benefits.
 His 38-page booklet (available at SocialSecurityInsideOut.com, $19.95) contains a great deal of useful information, including a list of retirement pitfalls, along with worksheets to help in your decision-making."

 You can click the following link to read the entire review.Chicago Tribune